Unbinilium

-Unbinilium, also known as eka-radium or simply element 120, is the hypothetical chemical element in the periodic table with symbol Ubn and atomic number 120.
+Unbinilium, also known as eka-radium or element 120, is a hypothetical chemical element; it has symbol Ubn and atomic number 120.
 Unbinilium and Ubn are the temporary systematic IUPAC name and symbol, which are used until the element is discovered, confirmed, and a permanent name is decided upon.
 In the periodic table of the elements, it is expected to be an s-block element, an alkaline earth metal, and the second element in the eighth period.
 It has attracted attention because of some predictions that it may be in the island of stability.

 Unbinilium has not yet been synthesized, despite multiple attempts from German and Russian teams.
-Another attempt by the Russian team is planned, but the precise timeframe has not been publicly released.
 Experimental evidence from these attempts shows that the period 8 elements would likely be far more difficult to synthesise than the previous known elements.
+New attempts by American, Russian, and Chinese teams to synthesize unbinilium are planned to begin in the mid-2020s; in particular, an attempt to synthesize the element was ongoing as of September 2025, at Lawrence Berkeley National Laboratory in the United States.

 Unbinilium's position as the seventh alkaline earth metal suggests that it would have similar properties to its lighter congeners; however, relativistic effects may cause some of its properties to differ from those expected from a straight application of periodic trends.
-For example, unbinilium is expected to be less reactive than barium and radium and be closer in behavior to strontium, and while it should show the characteristic +2 oxidation state of the alkaline earth metals, it is also predicted to show the +4 and +6 oxidation states, which are unknown in any other alkaline earth metal.
+For example, unbinilium is expected to be less reactive than barium and radium, be closer in behavior to strontium, and while it should show the characteristic +2 oxidation state of the alkaline earth metals, it is also predicted to show the +4 and +6 oxidation states, which are unknown in any other alkaline earth metal.

 Introduction

 History

 Elements 114 to 118 (flerovium through oganesson) were discovered in "hot fusion" reactions bombarding the actinides plutonium through californium with calcium-48, a quasi-stable neutron-rich isotope which could be used as a projectile to produce more neutron-rich isotopes of superheavy elements.
 This cannot easily be continued to elements 119 and 120, because it would require a target of the next actinides einsteinium and fermium.
 Tens of milligrams of these would be needed to create such targets, but only micrograms of einsteinium and picograms of fermium have so far been produced.
-More practical production of further superheavy elements would require projectiles heavier than 48Ca, but this is expected to be more difficult.
+More practical production of further superheavy elements would require bombarding actinides with projectiles heavier than 48Ca, but this is expected to be more difficult.
 Attempts to synthesize elements 119 and 120 push the limits of current technology, due to the decreasing cross sections of the production reactions and their probably short half-lives, expected to be on the order of microseconds.